THE HISTORY OF THE EPSOM DOWNS BRANCH

 The Connex SouthCentral era: neglect and dereliction

-The South Central Trains era: recovery and change for better
+The South Central Trains era: reboot and recovery

 South Central is rebranded as (New) Southern (Railway) before becoming part of the Thameslink, Southern & Great Northern "super franchise"